rwaldron/tc39-notes/es7/2017-01/jan-25.md

 JHD: It would only be incompatible if someone subclassed promise and overrode then.

 MM: No, there are two other ways it could be incompatible.
-They could replace promise.protoytype.then or they could add a then property to the promise instance
+They could replace promise.prototype.then or they could add a then property to the promise instance

 DE: Or you could .call the method